Zhrack/Drunken-Dice-Tavern/content/Solo Games/Depths of Zhintaras - SWADE/Session 4.md

 > While saying so, the three Protectors have behind them what seems like a giant beehive, grown covering a corner of the room.
 > Around it, a swarm of small flying insects, with a red glowing body, is on high alert, to protect the beehive and the red honey-like substance that drips from it, causing a puddle on the ground.
 >
-> Noticing the curious look of the duo, the elf says: "These are [[Delkeheal|Delkeheal]], strange you don't know about them.
-We are trying to collect the red honey for [[Hoverkirk|Hoverkirk]], they have healing properties if consumed.
+> Noticing the curious look of the duo, the elf says: "These are [[../../../Delkeheal|Delkeheal]], strange you don't know about them.
+We are trying to collect the red honey for [[../../../Hoverkirk|Hoverkirk]], they have healing properties if consumed.
 Since you seem new arrivals, we can let you collect some for yourself, if you manage."

 > [!NOTE]-
 > Do the others agree in giving free healing potions?
 Let's ask SUM.